-As many of you know, I’ve spent the last eight months working on a new “Who’s Who” book for Graceland Cemetery.
+As many of you know, I’ve spent the past winter (2018-19) working on a new “Who’s Who” book for Graceland Cemetery.
 Given the tens of thousands of burials there, finding all of the most interesting stories can be a real challenge.
-Sometimes I’ll just go through the interment books – listing the name, age, address, and cause of death of each interment.
+Sometimes I’ll just go through the interment books – books listing the name, age, address, and cause of death of each interment.
 One day I tried to find the youngest person whose cause of death was “Old Age” (it was a 62 year old man).

-Harris’s story made the news; accounts in the Chicago Tribune, and Chicago Republican differ a bit, but from them we can find that Harris was a black man (a fact not mentioned in the interment book, which typically didn’t keep trace of ethnicity) who had come to Chicago from North Carolina five years earlier.
-Though there were free black men with his last name in North Carolina, it’s likely that he came to town as a fugitive slave.
+Harris’s story made the news; accounts in the Chicago Tribune and Chicago Republican differ a bit, but from them we can find that Harris was a black man (a fact not mentioned in the interment book, which typically didn’t keep track of ethnicity) who had come to Chicago from North Carolina five years earlier.
+Though there were free black men with his last name in North Carolina, it’s likely that he came to town as an escaping slave.

 By 1867 he was a free man, working as a whitewasher or a cook (depending on which paper you’re reading), but possibly still jumpy around authorities.
 In July of that year, he was in a Monroe Street building, variously described as a “swindling den” and a fortune-telling establishment, when the police knocked on the door.
 Though not suspected of any crime, Henry jumped out a window and made a run for it.
 The Tribune suggested that “Probably he had once been taken in hand by and officer, or he may have seen a drunken man arrested, which would easily account for his reluctance to be dealt with again.”